DBatterman/AIS_Vessel_Efforts_Project/README.md

 The LSTM model has a separate dashboard that can be redirected to using the navigation bar at the top of the screen.

+Unfortunately, the LSTM model was unable to be implemented into the application for this project.

 ![Search Window](Pictures/Homepage_Search.png)

 ![Results](Pictures/Dashboard_LR.png)